Andy Rooney: Comments on race

-In February 1990, CBS's 60 Minutes suspended Rooney for three months after it was alleged that he had suggested that black people were less intelligent because they "watered down their genes".
+In February 1990, CBS's 60 Minutes suspended Rooney for three months in part because it was alleged that he had suggested that black people were less intelligent because they "watered down their genes".
 After the program's ratings dropped significantly, Rooney was let back on in March.
 Rooney vehemently disputed this in a 1999 interview, claiming he was instead referring to lower-income people more broadly.

-Rooney wrote a column in 1992 that posited that it was "silly" for Native Americans to complain about team names like the Redskins, in which he wrote in part, "The real problem is, we took the country away from the Indians, they want it back and we're not going to give it to them.
+Rooney wrote a column in 1992 that posited that it was "silly" for Native Americans to complain about team names like the Redskins, saying, in part, "The real problem is, we took the country away from the Indians, they want it back and we're not going to give it to them.
 We feel guilty and we'll do what we can for them within reason, but they can't have their country back.
 Next question."
-After receiving many letters from Native Americans he wrote, "when so many people complain about one thing, you have to assume you may have been wrong".
+After receiving many letters from Native Americans, he wrote, "when so many people complain about one thing, you have to assume you may have been wrong."

 In a 2007 column for Tribune media services, he wrote, "I know all about Babe Ruth and Lou Gehrig, but today's baseball stars are all guys named Rodriguez to me."
 Rooney later commented, "Yeah, I probably shouldn't have said it, [but] it's a name that seems common in baseball now.
 I certainly didn't think of it in any derogatory sense."

-In the 1940s, Rooney was arrested after sitting in the back of a racially segregated bus in protest against such segregation.
-Also, in 2008, when Barack Obama was elected president of the United States, Rooney applauded the fact that "the citizens of this country, 80% of whom are white, freely chose to elect a black man as their leader simply because they thought he was the best choice."
-He said that it made him proud, and that it proved that the country had "come a long way—a good way."